twisted/ldaptor/doc/source/ldap-intro.rst

     | sn:Jensen
     | uid:bjensen
     | telephonenumber:+1 408 555 1212
-    | description:Babs is a big sailing fan, and travels extensively in sea
-    | rch of perfect sailing conditions.
+    | description:Babs is a big sailing fan, and travels extensively in search of perfect sailing conditions.
     | title:Product Manager, Rod and Reel Division

 Searches and Search Filters